 What is a savings account?

-A savings account is simply an account for you to put money in and earn interest.
+A savings account is simply a place for you to put your money and earn some interest.

 Your savings are safe – up to £85,000 is protected per bank or building society